-Top 14 Temples In Kannur: A Cultural And Spiritual Experience
+Top 16 Temples In Kannur: Experience A Cultural And Spiritual Experience In Kerala

 An image of people near the scared pond at Peralassery Temple located in Kerala.

 Kerala, also known as “God’s Land” has a city named Kannur.
-This city is famous for the number of temples and worshipping places it has.
+Temples in Kannur are a major attraction for this spectacular city.
 During British rule, people from all over the world used to come here for spiritual awakening.
 It was called the Cannanore at that time.
 The air of Kannur is incensed with countless temples and its soil is rich due to the hands of ancient gods.
 Several tourists visit this city owing to its picturesque views, churches, beaches, and most importantly temples that hold strong spiritual and sentimental values.

 Temples in Kannur are of great importance to devotees, considering it people throng in huge numbers to seek blessings from these temples.